oVirt/ovirt-site/source/feature/importmorethanonce.html.md

 #### CLI/API

-Adding 'clone' parameter (not madnatory) and then getting it from Action.java in BackendStorageDomainVmResource-->doImport(), then setting in ImportVmParameters and before sending to Backend (if it's null, this means false).
+Adding 'importAsNewEntity' parameter (not madnatory) and then getting it from Action.java in BackendStorageDomainVmResource-->doImport(), then setting in ImportVmParameters and before sending to Backend (if it's null, this means false).

 For import VM: